coolhome/oidc-client-js/Home.md

 * signinPopupCallback: Returns promise to notify the opening window of response from the authorization endpoint.
 * signoutRedirect: Returns promise to trigger a redirect of the current window to the end session endpoint.
 * signoutRedirectCallback: Returns promise to process response from the end session endpoint.
+* signoutPopup [1.4.0]: Returns promise to trigger a redirect of a popup window window to the end session endpoint.
+* signoutPopupCallback [1.4.0]: Returns promise to process response from the end session endpoint from a popup window.
 * querySessionStatus [1.1.0]: Returns promise to query OP for user's current signin status.
 Returns object with session_state and subject identifier.
+* startSilentRenew [1.4.0]: Enables silent renew for the `UserManager`.
+* stopSilentRenew [1.4.0]: Disables silent renew for the `UserManager`.
+* clearStaleState: Removes stale state entries in storage for incomplete authorize requests.

 ### Properties
 * settings: Returns the settings used to configure the `UserManager`.